The hallway of learning

 Justifying paying (it ain’t free) for gamification at a meeting by claiming it links fun and relevant learning is bogus.
 I’m all for participants having fun, but meeting professionals already know how to create fun experiences at events — we’ve been doing this for a long, long, time.

-So don’t buy the claims of gamification vendors, and assign chocolate-dipped broccoli to its proper function…an April Fool’s post.
+So don’t buy the claims of gamification vendors.
+Instead, assign chocolate-dipped broccoli to its proper function…an April Fool’s post.

 Are five million Google links wrong?
 Do you think that event gamification is not chocolate-dipped broccoli?
 Your thoughts are welcome in the comments below!